Create storage capability profiles

 Complete the pages in the Create Storage Capability Profile wizard to set up a profile or to edit values to modify an existing profile.

 Most of the fields in this wizard are self-explanatory.
 The following table describes some of the fields for which you might require guidance.

 You can use the Description field on the Name and Description tab to describe the purpose of the storage capability profile (SCP).
 Providing a good description is useful because it is a good practice to set up different profiles based on the applications that are being used.

 For example, a business-critical application requires a profile with capabilities that support higher performance, such as AFF and ASA platform.
 A datastore that is used for testing or training might use a profile with a lower performance Flash Array Hybrid platform, and enable all of the storage efficiency capabilities and tiering to control costs.
 Combination of Platform type and asymmetric flag determines the type of SCPs.
 For example: Platinum_ASA_A, Platinum_AFF_A, Platinum_AFF_C.

 If you have enabled “linked” mode for your vCenter Servers, then you must select the vCenter Server for which you are creating the storage capability profile.

-You can select your storage system to have either the AFF or FAS platform type.
 The options on the subsequent screens are updated based on your selection of the type of storage system.

 You can set traditional QoS policies for your storage system by using the Performance tab.